deividAlfa/Alfa-166-Unilink-CD-emulator/readme.md

 ## Project description
 This project enables communication with the ICS emulating the presence of the CD changer.<br>
 It uses a STM32 "blackpill" board with STM32F411 running at 96MHz.<br>
-The project is done in STM32 Cube IDE and uses ST's HAL Library.
-The pinouts can be seen opening the .ioc file (CubeMX configuration).<br>
+The project is done in STM32 Cube IDE and uses ST's HAL Library.<br>
+Part of the configuration is done in the .ioc file (CubeMX configuration).<br>

 The serial unilink data is handled using interrupts, sampling the I/O lines.<br>
 This is very inefficient, but I started this way for best stability during development.<br>